 Check national rails “days out guide” before you travel.
 If you are travelling by train, you can snap up some 2 for 1 vouchers; when we went to London, we got 2 for 1vouchers for London Zoo, Battersea children’s zoo and more through using this website.
 It’s not just for London too; there’s vouchers for Birmingham, Manchester, and Edinburgh, Newcastle, and more.
 It’s very easy, all you need is your train tickets and the voucher (which you can download straight away).
 If you are not traveling by train, still do check this website; there’s some really good ideas for days out!

 Ideas for days out using the SYConnect+ are Yorkshire Wildlife Park from Sheffield; train to Doncaster then bus.
 More places this is handy for is getting to Wentworth garden centre; train to Barnsley then bus or Brodsworth Hall and gardens in Doncaster; train and bus, Cannon hall; train to Barnsley and bus.
-You can also use it to combine two trips in one day, and it includes Clayton west for Kirklees light railway!
+These are just some ideas.

 Extra tip: Draw out a map of south yorkshire and mark the boundaries from the ticket.
 Find days out within the boundaries and mark them on the map.
 Now you know where you can go and plan your days out with this ticket.

-6. Airbnb & family hostels for cheap accommodation.
+6. Money saving: Airbnb & family hostels for cheap accommodation.

-We are regulars with Airbnb, we have used it for a few years and love it.
-We also use family hostels, but for the majority of our overnight stays and trips Airbnb is the best value for money.
+We are regulars with Airbnb and family friendly hostels.
+We have used them for a few years and love it.
 If you don’t know what Airbnb is; it’s a website where you can find holidays rentals, room shares and homes to stay in, anywhere in the world.
 You can search by private room, shared room, and entire home.